Lina Ghotmeh, a humanist architect

 If we had to choose one word to describe Lina Ghotmeh’s personality and vision it would have to be: Humanist.

-In 2005, while working in London and collaborating with Ateliers Jean Nouvel and Foster & Partners, she wins the international competition for the design of the National Estonian Museum.
-After this victory, she co-founded her first agency DGT Architects in Paris and lead the realization of the large scale project of the National Museum.
-Acclaimed unanimously by the international press and having won prestigious awards (Grand prix AFEX 2016; nominated for the Mies Van der Rohe Award 2017), the museum became the symbol for an avant-guardist architecture, combining pertinence and subtlety.
+In 2005, while working in London and collaborating with Ateliers Jean Nouvel and Foster & Partners, she wins the international competition for the design of the Estonian National Museum.
+Following this victory, she co-founded her first studio DGT Architects in Paris and lead the realization of the large-scale project of the National Museum.
+Acclaimed unanimously by the international press and having won prestigious awards (Grand prix AFEX 2016 & nominated for the Mies Van der Rohe Award 2017), the museum became the symbol for an avant-gardist architecture, combining pertinence and subtlety.

-Thanks to her multicultural experiences but also her engagement in the challenges of our time, she is regularly invited to speak at conferences, take part in juries and workshops in France and abroad.
+Thanks to her multicultural experiences, but also to her engagement with the challenges of our time, she is regularly invited to speak at conferences, and to take part in juries and workshops in France and abroad.
+She has lectured internationally and has taught as a Louis I Khan professor at Yale School of Architecture and as a Gehry Chair at the University of Toronto.
+In 2021, she is nominated as a co-president of RST arches scientific network for Architecture in extreme climates.

 Brilliant in the complex simplicity of her approach, Lina Ghotmeh’s practice represents the promising forms of tomorrow’s Architecture.